Fact checked by Aimee McNew for Accuracy

 Evening primrose oil can be used in conjunction with other nutrients to improve bone density and slow bone loss, especially in menopausal women.
-It is most often paired with calcium, vitamin D, and fish oil for optimal benefits.

 Research has not identified why EPO supports bone health on its own, but together with these other nutrients, it helps keep inflammation in check.

 There are many causes and triggers for PMS, but some research suggests that women who experience it worse have more sensitivity to the hormone prolactin.

 The GLA found in evening primrose oil can help to reduce the sensitive effects of prolactin and the way that it can trigger PMS.

 Other research has shown evening primrose oil to help reduce other aspects of PMS like mood swings, irritability, depression, bloating, and more. (source)

 It’s also effective when paired with vitamin E and vitamin B6 for PMS relief.